 Chemistry - Westminster College - Fulton, Missouri

-For Chemistry major and minor requirements, please refer to the academic catalog.
+For Chemistry major and minor requirements, please visit the course catalog.

 Why Study Chemistry at Westminster?

 - Experience small, modern classroom settings with lectures, seminar-styled discussions, and accompanying laboratory activities conducted by professors, not teaching assistants.